AElfProject/aelf-docs/docs/Tools/chain-sdk/php-sdk/index.md

 ## Other Tool Kit

-AElf supplies some APIs to simplify development.
+aelf supplies some APIs to simplify development.

 ### 1. Get Chain Id